"You used your escapipe! Normally a smart move, but now I'm afraid the game can't be continued. Please press the Reset Button and try again."

 - By using a collision detection error, it is possible to get a few Pearls earlier than you're supposed to in Beyond Good & Evil.
 This isn't script-breaking in and of itself...
 But if you hunt for all the Pearls possible at that point in the game, it ends up giving you just enough Pearls to purchase the next hovercraft upgrade, the Jump Booster, which you aren't supposed to be able to do until after you've been to the Factory area.
 If you attempt to go to the next area, the Slaughterhouse, without visiting the Factory, the game gets rather confused—dialogue for Double H appears, even though he's technically still trapped in the Factory, referencing events in cutscenes you haven't seen, and Pey'j mysteriously vanishes.
 If you make it through Slaughterhouse Road and attempt to dock at the other side, the game freezes up—presumably because it has no idea just who the heck is your partner anymore.
 A video demonstration.

-- In Maelstrom, a rather poor and buggy sci-fi RTS, about the only interesting feature was terraforming : raising or lowering terrain.
-There were at least 2 moments were this could be used to screw with the game.
+- Maelstrom had at least 2 moments where terraforming (raising or lowering terrain) could be used to screw with the game.
 In one mission the player had to move a group of units through a half flooded ruined city.
 The usual way was to use terraforming to create bridges between the small island in this area to go around and end up on top of a small cliff.
 Or, since the player had lots of energy resource, you could just raise a gigantic ramp to the top of the cliff from one of the first islands, bypassing a few event triggers and confusing this missions objective system.
 In another mission the player had to destroy a few alien bases in a mountainous region.
 The map was divided by a few mountain ranges with several valleys in them for ground units.
 Since the aliens have no terraforming or flying transports, the player could just raise walls in the valleys to cut of his part of the map from alien ground units.

 - In Ecstatica II, you were supposed to open the doors to the main hall by striking them with the rod retrieved from the top of the prison tower.
 However, it was possible to jump from the terrace above onto one of the balconies of the main hall and get in that way.
 However, you weren't able to get the doors open from the inside, and there were no other exits.